KH-ReFined/KH-ReFined/README.md

 ### With Dual Audio
 - Drag the EXE unto the game directory.
 - Rename the dragged EXE to the name of the original ones (Ex.
 "KINGDOM HEARTS II FINAL MIX" for KH2)
-- Download the patch in https://bit.ly/DualAudioBBS for BBS, the one in https://bit.ly/DualAudioKH2 for KH2.
+- Download the patch in https://bit.ly/DualAudioBBS for BBS, the one in https://bit.ly/DualAudioKH2 for KH2, and the one in https://bit.ly/DualAudioDDD for DDD.
 - Download KHPCPatchManager v1.2.0 or higher from https://github.com/AntonioDePau/KHPCPatchManager/releases.
 - Patch both the games with the patches you downloaded.
 Instructions are at: https://github.com/AntonioDePau/KHPCPatchManager/blob/main/README.md
 - Done!
 You now have Re:Fined with Dual Audio!